 Lecturer in LawEmail: firstname.lastname@example.org

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

-Sieff received his JD with distinction from Stanford Law School, where he was editor of the Stanford Law & Policy Review and awarded the John Hart Ely Prize for legal scholarship on the intersection of jurisprudence and democratic theory.
-He received his AB summa cum laude from Columbia University, where he was inducted into Phi Beta Kappa, awarded the Charles A. Beard Prize for his thesis (Between Global Citizenship and Empire: A Political Concept for International Order, 22 J. Pol. & Soc.
-2 (2011)) and given the Edwin M. Robbins Prize for public service.
-He lives in Silver Lake.
+Sieff received his JD with distinction from Stanford Law School, where he was editor of the Stanford Law & Policy Review and awarded the John Hart Ely Prize for his legal scholarship on the intersection of jurisprudence and democratic theory.
+He received his AB summa cum laude from Columbia University, where he was inducted into Phi Beta Kappa, awarded the Charles A. Beard Prize for his thesis “Between Global Citizenship and Empire: A Political Concept for International Order,” 22 J. Pol. & Soc.
+2 (2011), and given the Edwin M. Robbins Prize for public service.

 FACULTY IN THE NEWS

 Elyn Saks was interviewed about what schizophrenia really is.
 "A common misconception is that we're unable to care for ourselves and that's not true," she said.
 "For some people it is, but not for all of us.
 We can have relationships –romantic and friendships.
 But we often don't see that (in the media) because of the emphasis on sensationalism and 'othering' us."

 “Guns, Mass Incarceration, and Bipartisan Reform: Beyond Vicious Circle and Social Polarization,” Arizona State Law Journal (Forthcoming 2023).